The Fullertons

 Catfish Brown

-The band's name testifies to the duo's belief that truly great folk artists are, in essence, catfish: bottom feeders thriving on the rich remains of everything that winnows its way down to our culture's deepest realms.
+The band's name testifies to the duo's belief that truly great folk artists are, at heart, catfish: feeders thriving on the rich remains of everything that winnows its way down to our culture's deepest realms.

-More exactly, the name honors Zydeco washboard hotshot Cleatus "Catfish" Brown.
-Brown was a prolific Mississippi jug band leader, born and bred by the banks of the Yazoo River.
-He never traveled far from his birthplace, but his early-and mid-century influence was extensive.
-Brown was a close partner-in-crime of barroom bard "Neon" Leon Fullerton, who called Brown "the music world's most legendary mythical nobody."
+Brown never traveled far from his birthplace, but his early-and mid-century influence was profound.
+Brown was a close partner-in-crime of barroom bard "Neon" Leon Fullerton, who dubbed Brown "the music world's most legendary mythical nobody."

 Picture